brian-sector1/f1_performance_lab/README.md

 This project combines the power of FastF1 (Python library for Formula 1 data) with a modern React web interface to explore and visualize F1 session data.

+This branch is specifically for testing the ML AI so that it does not conflict with the main branch's web interface.

 ## Project Structure

 ```